geoelectric/ui_auto_best_practice/uiabp.md

 The values change, but the scenario remains the same: try `username` and `password`, verify expected success.
 The *test case* or *test data* (same thing—depends on your terminology) changes via parameterization, but the scenario is what a test function captures.

 This one is simple, so if you decided to split it into `test_successful_login()` and `test_unsuccessful_login()`, that would also be reasonable.
 But for a larger test, it might be overkill and you may end up with a lot of flow code duplication just to save one comparison.

+In practice, whether this is appropriate will depend on whether you're set up to do data-driven testing.
+But most test frameworks have some way to define a test this way and include a series of populated calls to it in the test file or elsewhere.

 #### Tests with behavior parameters, where the logic is encapsulated in the app object: Can be OK